-2.20.1 The governing body of each school is required to establish and maintain a register which lists for each member of the governing body and the headteacher, any business interests they or any member of their immediate family have.
-The governing body is required to keep the register up to date with notification of changes through annual review of entries, and to make the register available for inspection by governors, staff, parents and the Local Authority.
+- 2.20.1 The governing body of each school is required to establish and maintain a register which lists for each member of the governing body and the head teacher: - Any business interests they or any member of their immediate family have - Details of any other educational establishments that they govern - Any relationships between school staff and members of the governing body - 2.20.2 The governing body is required to keep the register up to date with notification of changes through annual review of entries, and to make the register available for inspection by governors, staff, parents and the Local Authority and made available on a publicly accessible website.
 LBI requires that relationships are to be disclosed only to the Head Teacher, Chair of Governors and Director of Schools Services.